simon-lenau/bash-doc/README.md

 #### `need_help`

 Show the help if argument `-h` or `-help` (using one or two dashes) is present.
-If output is console and tput is available, tput is used for colouring.
+If output is console and tput is available, tput is used for colouring (see examples).

 ##### Arguments